Dehornoy's class and Sylows for set-theoretical solutions of the Yang-Baxter equation: Preliminaries

-For the right gcd and lcm, we do the same on the columns, which has the disadvantage and not having something as explicit as the first-description of the left versions (see the $\tilde\Pi$ of \cite{rcc} for a more detailled approach). \end{ex} \begin{cor} An element such that the non-zero terms of its $i$-th row and $i$-th column are equal for all $1\leq i\leq n$ is balanced. \end{cor} \begin{defi} An element of $M$ is called a Garside element if it is balanced, $\text{Div}(g)$ is finite and generates $M$. \end{defi} \begin{prop}[\cite{rcc}] The unique element $\Delta$ such that $D_\Delta=\text{diag}(q,\dots,q)$ is a Garside element of $M$. \end{prop} Equivalently, $\Delta=\Pi_n(s_1,\dots,s_n)$ or cp$(\Delta)=(1,\dots,1)$. \begin{proof} Because all the non-zero coefficients of $\Delta$ are equal, the latter is balanced.
+For the right gcd and lcm, the explicit versions will be given in the next subsection with Rump's result. \end{ex} \begin{cor} An element such that the non-zero terms of its $i$-th row and $i$-th column are equal for all $1\leq i\leq n$ is balanced. \end{cor} \begin{defi} An element of $M$ is called a Garside element if it is balanced, $\text{Div}(g)$ is finite and generates $M$. \end{defi} \begin{prop}[\cite{rcc}] The element $\Delta=\sum_S s$ is a Garside element of $M$. \end{prop} \begin{proof} Because all the non-zero coefficients of $\Delta$ are equal, it is balanced.

-Its set of divisors is the set of elements with non-zero coefficients $1$ or $q$ and so is finite and has cardinal $2^n$, and it contains all the generators $s_i$ so also generates M. \end{proof} \begin{rmk} The powers of $\Delta$, which are the unique elements with cp-tuple $(k,\dots,k)$ for $k\geq 1$, are also Garside elements by the same reasoning.
+Its set of divisors is the set of elements with non-zero coefficients $1$ or $q$ and so is finite and has cardinal $2^n$, and it contains all the generators $s$ so also generates M. \end{proof} \begin{rmk} The powers of $\Delta$, which are given by $\Delta^k=\sum_S ks$, are also Garside elements by the same reasoning.